CompuTec/computec-docs/docs/webup/installation-and-activation.md

 - Maintain your CompuTec AppEngine and CompuTec WebUp versions up to date to ensure compatibility.

 :::info[Note]
-For technical issues or feature requests, contact the [CompuTec Helpdesk Portal](https://support.computec.pl/servicedesk/customer/portals?q=webUp).
+For technical issues or feature requests, contact us via the [CompuTec Helpdesk Portal](https://support.computec.pl/servicedesk/customer/portals?q=webUp).
 Feedback on usability and performance is always welcome.
 :::